 Forte is our powerful measurement based 2G optimization tool that provides quality KPI-based evaluations.
 It also benchmarks your current network configuration and the performance of proposed frequency plans.
 The solution automates data collection, parsing, analysis, and implementation scripts, and delivers accurate network modeling and advanced simulation for spectrum refarming.

-For 2016, Analysys Mason again ranked TEOCO as the largest vendor of network planning and optimization software in their Service Design and Orchestration Systems: Worldwide Market Shares report.
+For over 5 years, Analysys Mason has consistently ranked TEOCO as one of the largest vendors of network planning and optimization software in their Service Design and Orchestration Systems: Worldwide Market Shares report.